-Guest Work Agency is also a curatorial practice, initiating and collaborating on exhibitions, talks and texts at the intersection of art, curating and the law.
+Guest Work Agency is also a curatorial practice, initiating and collaborating on exhibitions, talks and texts at the intersection of art, curating, technology and the law.
 A selection of our past and ongoing projects are viewable below.
-For news updates on our initiatives and collaborations see here.

 Lyon Housemuseum Galleries, Melbourne

 15 March - 21 July 2019

 The inaugural exhibition in the new Lyon Housemuseum Galleries – ENTER – will open to the public in February 2019.
 ENTER explores the relationship and connections between art, the spaces of the museum and the experience of the viewer.

 The exhibition contests the neutral ‘white cube’ by challenging sixteen contemporary artists – five drawn from the collection and eleven new artists – to create works that explore the way viewers engage with art and how they are encountered in the spaces of the new Galleries.
 Together, the works will unfold as an interconnected pathway of experiences – conversations, interactions, juxtapositions and provocations – to be discovered by the gallery visitor.

 Artists exhibiting include: Brook Andrew, Ry David Bradley, FFIXXED Studios X James Deutsher, Shaun Gladwell, nova Milne, Kate Mitchell, Dan Moynihan, Callum Morton, Baden Pailthorpe, Kenzee Patterson, Patricia Piccinini, Ian Strange, Esther Stewart, Kynan Tan, Min Wong, Constanze Zikos.

 Collection+: Christian Thompson